imransilvake/cordova-plugin-sync-cookies/README.md

 }
 ```

 ## Extra (JS)
-you can use this code below to get:
+You can use this code below to get:
 - Detect if app or desktop
 - Detect if iPhone or other device
 - Get iOS version number and change the setTimeout value accordingly